 Sega Mega Drive.
 Mega Everdrive

 Super Nintendo Entertainment System.
 Super EverDrive

 Nintendo 64.
 64Drive from RetroActive

 Sony Playstation 2.
 Fat with HDD and Ethernet Adapter.
 2 more for spare parts

-Sony Playstation 3.
-On loan.
+Sony Playstation 3 (2).
+One on loan.
 Not terribly interested in this system.

 Nintendo GameBoy.
 EverdriveGB.
 Love this old thing